tildeman/GDBrowserWithTypes/README.md

 2) Clone/download this repository
 3) Open cmd/powershell/terminal in the main folder (with `package.json`)
 4) Type `npm i` to flood your hard drive with code that's 99% useless
+5) Type `npm run buildDeps` to bundle dependendencies into browser code
-5) Type `npm run build` to transpile all the code into something node.js can actually understand.
+6) Type `npm run build` to transpile all the code into something node.js can actually understand.
-6) Type `cd out && node index` to run the web server
+7) Type `cd out && node index` to run the web server
-7) GDBrowser is now running locally at http://localhost:2000
+8) GDBrowser is now running locally at http://localhost:2000

 If you want to disable rate limits, ip forwarding, etc you can do so by modifying `settings.js`.
 Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (please don't)